 The course requires some preparation on the part of the participant.
 Each lecture will have up to three readings, which will be provided electronically ahead of the start of the course.
 Participants are strongly encouraged to read in order to have some background knowledge on the topics being discussed in class each week.

-'Georgian Provocations: Six iconic works of art from eighteenth-century Britain', convened by Mark Hallett and Martin Postle, is now available.
-Lectures will be released weekly from 28 May to 2 July at 3PM GMT.
+Summer 2020: “Georgian Provocations: Six iconic works of art from eighteenth-century Britain”, convened by Mark Hallett and Martin Postle

 Autumn 2019: “Art and War”, convened by Mark Hallett and Jacqueline Riding